InnoFang/code-counter/README.md

 }
 ```

-**NOTE** `ignore` is important, the reason is that if you want to count how many code you have written
-and there are some code generate by the project automatically which is not belong to you,
-so ignore them is fair
+> **NOTE** `ignore` is important, the reason is that if you want to count how many code you have written and there are some code generate by the project automatically which is not belong to you, so ignore them is fair.

 <h2 id="example">Example</h2>

-### Specify a file or directory path directly
+### Specify a file path directly

-specify a file path

 ```shell
 $ python code-counter.py -p code-counter.py